oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 All of Section 5.2 of {{RFC7521}} applies, in addition to the following processing rules:

 * Validate the JWT `typ` is `oauth-id-jag+jwt` (per {{RFC8725}})
-* The `aud` claim MUST identify the Issuer URL of the Resource Application's authorization server as the intended audience of the JWT.
+* The `aud` claim MUST identify the Issuer URL of the Resource Authorization Server as the intended audience of the JWT.
 * The `client_id` claim MUST identify the same client as the client authentication in the request.

 ### Response

-The Resource Application token endpoint responds with an OAuth 2.0 Token Response, e.g.:
+The Resource Authorization Server's token endpoint responds with an OAuth 2.0 Token Response, e.g.:

     HTTP/1.1 200 OK
     Content-Type: application/json;charset=UTF-8